jdblischak/giladlab-midway-guide/README.md

 files that can be easily reproduced.
 Do not store any raw data here.

 3. Everyone in our lab shares 11 TB of space in our project directory `/project/gilad`.
+Currently it is not regularly backed up, so make sure this is not the only place your have raw data stored.
 Once you start using Midway, you should create your own directory.
 As a convention, please use your CNet ID as the name of the directory.

 ```
 mkdir /project/gilad/<insert CNet ID>
 ```

+4. We have an additional 10 TB of space in `/project2/gilad`.
+This is the preferred location to store new data because it is regularly backed up.
+The old storage location `/project` is full, so it is no longer possible to purchase additional space there.
+The data in `/project2/gilad` is unaccessible from Midway1 compute nodes, so do not store data here if you are using Midway1.
+Please create a subdirectory using your CNet ID.

 To view how much space you have available, run the command `quota`.